A Book Review of 'Mental Health & the Christian' (by the Editor)

 a great High Priest in heaven to Whom they can take their burdens and Who continually intercedes on their behalf before the Throne of Grace.

 A Christian’s response to the trials and tribulations of life should be poles apart from someone who is spiritually dead in their sin because they are unable to access God’s help in respect of their needy souls until they repent of their sin and believe on the Lord Jesus Christ for salvation.
-It is understandable that an unsaved person should seek solace for their troubled souls through humanistic psychological counselling or through mystical meditation for they do not have access to the infinite supply of riches stored up in Christ.
-On the other hand, it is incomprehensible that a Christian should seek out a solution for their malady of soul from anyone other than the Lord Jesus Christ, considering all that He has provided for them through His perfect life, His atoning death, His resurrection and His ongoing mediation on their behalf.
+It is entirely comprehensible that the unsaved should seek solace for their troubled souls through humanistic psychological counselling or through mystical meditation for they do not have access to the infinite supply of riches stored up in Christ; in many ways it is also understandable if a backslidden Christian seeks help from psychological counsellors because they cannot benefit from the help of the Lord's great counsel until they repent from the sin that prevents their prayers from being heard (Psalm 66:18).
+On the other hand, it is incomprehensible why any Christian who is walking in the Spirit should need to be advised to seek out a solution for their malady of soul from humanistic/mystical sources when they have direct access to the power of the Holy Spirit, the counsel of God's Word and a great High Priest, who at tremendous cost has been made their Counsellor!

 May the Lord be pleased to awaken His slumbering bride and bring His people to feel their need for the fullness of the Holy Spirit, Who will enable them to discern between the precious and the vile.
 Such discernment is greatly needed to help Christians identify weak and beggarly elements like the ‘talking therapies’ (CBT/psychological counselling) and ‘relaxation techniques’ (Mindfulness/Zen Buddhism).